rbultman/raspberry-jam/udp-echo/test-udp-puncher/README.md

 ./test-client -s 127.0.0.1 -p 8080 -n alice -c bob
 ```

 The server should respond within a few seconds (configurable in the server code) with a "Phonebook" of entries for connected clients.
+Due to some artifacts of hot it works, it may take a few go around before you see the server response as such, but it should happen within about 30 seconds, depending how the server is configured.
 If this is the first client to connect you will only see a single entry in the phonebook at this time.
-See _How it works_ below for more details.
+See _How the server works_ below for more details.

 ### RUNNING THE SECOND PEER TEST CLIENT